20220856/RR-20220856.github.io/Software-Development/Reflective-Journal.md

 ## First Impressions
-Going into this course, I have very little coding experience, and what little I have learned while attempting to navigate GitHub so far has both been highly confusing, and greatly euphoric when I achieve success.
-I'm excited to see what more I can do.
+Going into this course, I have very little coding experience, however I feel cautiously optimistic and relatively excited about the potential avenues to which this could lead me.

 # Week 1